 Veterans Memorial Park

-Located at the corner of US Hwy 17-92 and East Blue Springs Avenue, this multi-purpose facility was constructed in 1991 and is comprised of approximately 2 acres.
+Located on the north east corner of intersection of 17-92 and E. Blue Springs Ave, this multi-purpose facility is comprised of approximately 2 acres.
 The park contains a quarter mile exercise trail constructed with 100% recycled material, various exercise stations, ADA compliant children’s playground equipment and a splash pad.
 Two pavilions with tables, water and electric are available.
 Picnic tables and park benches are placed throughout the park.
 Restrooms and cooking grills are on site.

 Waggin’ Trail Dog Park

 This nearly three acre site features two separate fenced areas, one for small dogs and the other for large dogs, each with their own water drinking station.
 Shade structures are located in the fenced area.
 Public restrooms are on site.